ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 Submit the following form and play around with the different settings.
 Different loading spinners are set to display when `delayed` and `timeout` are true respectively.

-Submit multiple times to see the effect of `multipleSubmits = 'prevent'` as well.
+Submit multiple times to see the effect of the [multipleSubmits](/concepts/submit-behavior#multiplesubmits) option as well.

 <Form {data} />